Metatime-Technology-Inc/pool-contracts/README.md

 - `poolName`: The name of the token distribution pool.
 - `token`: The ERC20 token being distributed.
-- `startTime`: The start time of the distribution period.
+- `distributionPeriodStart`: The start time of the distribution period.
-- `endTime`: The end time of the distribution period.
+- `distributionPeriodEnd`: The end time of the distribution period.
+- `claimPeriodEnd`: The end time of claim period.
 - `periodLength`: The length of each distribution period (in seconds).
 - `distributionRate`: The distribution rate (percentage).
 - `claimableAmounts`: A mapping of user addresses to their claimable amounts.